Welcome From The Chair

 THE DEPARTMENT OF SURGERY WILL PROVIDE COMPASSIONATE AND HIGH-QUALITY PATIENT CARE, TRAIN FUTURE GENERATIONS OF SURGICAL LEADERS AND CONDUCT RESEARCH IN A COLLEGIAL ENVIRONMENT WHICH EMBRACES DIVERSITY AND PROMOTES INCLUSIVENESS

 I am delighted to welcome you to the Department of Surgery website.
-I invite you to peruse the many facets of our Department described in this site - including our nationally and internationally respected faculty, the nature and scope of our surgical programs, our highly regarded residency programs and our exciting research endeavors that include basic, translational, outcomes and clinical research.
+I invite you to peruse the many facets of our department described in this site - including our nationally and internationally respected faculty, the nature and scope of our surgical programs, our highly regarded residency programs and our exciting research endeavors that include basic, translational, outcomes and clinical research.

 Department Statistics